 In addition, the Bachelor's degree qualifies students to enter a consecutive Master’s program.

-Eight-week basic internship, which must be completed and certified in full by September 28th, 2020 at the latest (start of lectures for the 20/21 winter semester).
-If you will not be able to complete your internship before the start of lectures, please submit a provisional certification from the company for registration purposes.
+- Eight-week basic internship which must be completed and documented in full by September 20, 2021 (start of lectures of the winter semester 21/22) at the latest.
+If you can only complete your internship at the beginning of lectures, please present a provisional certificate from the company for registration.

 When switching from the full-time Architecture BA to the practical part-time Architecture BA: